-Elizabeth Wilson started working at Irvington Pet Clinic as a high school student.
+Elizabeth Wilson started working at Irvington Pet Clinic as a high shcool student.
 She took care of our kenneled animals and housekeeping duties.
-After high school Elizabeth went on to Ball State University to study Biology and Pre-veterinary Sciences.
+After high school, Elizabeth went on to Ball State University to study Biology and Pre-Veterinary Sicences.
 She graduated summa cum laude in May 2017 with her Bachelor's degree.

 Elizabeth's passion for felines was taken to the extreme when she had a summer internship at the Exotic Feline Rescue Center in Center Point Indiana.
 We are happy that Elizabeth has chosen to return to IPC while she plans her next steps.
-When not working with animals Elizabeth enjoys spending time with her family and friends, gardening, playing video games and herping.
-Her extended family includes a calico kitty named “Skittles”, hermit crabs and fish.
+When not working with animals Elizabeth enjoys spending time with her family and friends, succulent gardening, playing video games, and herping.
+Her pet family includes two kitties, Skittles and Salem, a Chinese Crested named Raven, a Leopard Gecko named Delta, hermit crabs, and Gilligan the Betta fish.

 Isaac has been a member of the Irvington staff since 2017.
 He takes care of cleaning duties and any animals that may be spending the day with us.
 Isaac has literally grown up at IPC, as his mother has been employed here for many years.
 Isaac has naturally grown to love all types of animals but his favorites are horses!
 Isaac has been riding since he was 4 years old and been a part of the Indy Riders 4-H club for 3 years.